ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 For Operation GHOST, check General - Windowed in game settings, and patch the game to correct screen resolution by [OpGhost_ResChanger](https://forum.arcadecontrols.com/index.php/topic,149714.msg1673148.html#msg1673148).
 Set max frame rate to 60 fps for the game (gs.exe) in GPU driver when necessary.
 If your version of game has the crosshair removed, try to restore the backup folder ".\root\img\UI\UI_hud_common.crosshair" if available.

+For Rabbids Hollywood, if the crosshair or trigger doesn't work, maybe your version of game has a non-working trigger fix or Unity Plugin installed.
+Try to restore the backup file ".\Game_Data\Managed\Assembly-CSharp.dll.original" if available, also rename the file ".\winhttp.dll" to something else if existing.
+If the crosshair is unresponsive in stage selection screen, before pressing Start, try to wait for 5 seconds after the demo game video is shown.

 For games like The House of the Dead 4 without in-game crosshair, copy crosshair images P1.png and P2.png to folder of the game startup program, and check Crosshairs - Enable and Crosshairs - Scaling in game settings.
 But if the player 2 crosshair is shown even when not playing, rename P2.png to something else to hide it.

 <br>